senzing-garage/ibm-openshift-guide/docs/helm-rabbitmq-db2/README.md

 1. If working with more than 10,000 records,
    [obtain a Senzing license](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/obtain-senzing-license.md).

-1. Be sure the `senzing-base` Helm Chart has been installed.
+1. Be sure the `senzing-base` Helm Chart has been installed and is running.
    See "[Install senzing-base Helm Chart](#install-senzing-base-helm-chart)".

 1. Copy the `g2.lic` file to the `senzing-debug` pod